DIAGNijmegen/git-novice/_episodes/09-conflict.md

 > > ~~~
 > > {: .output}
 > >
-> > Suppose that Wolfman has added a similar picture in the meantime.
+> > Suppose that Alice has added a similar picture in the meantime.
 > > His is a picture of the Martian sky, but it is *also* called `mars.jpg`.
-> > When Dracula tries to push, he gets a familiar message:
+> > When Bob tries to push, he gets a familiar message:
 > >
 > > ~~~
 > > $ git push origin master